Speak to an expert

 Technical Assessment - What does it involve?

-What it is – Your installer will visit your home to collect all the data, measurements, and photographs for our design team to carry out the Technical Assessment.
-This visit is purely for data collection and for the installer to notify the design team of any potential challenges and details to ensure the most effective installation of your new heating system.
+What it is – Your installer will come to your home.
+They will gather data, measurements, and photos for our design team.
+This information helps us do the Technical Assessment.
+This visit is only for collecting data.
+The installer will also inform the design team of any challenges.
+This helps ensure the best installation of your new heating system.

-What it isn’t – It is highly likely that you will have a number of questions for the installer, however until the system has been designed and planned there are some questions the installer will not be able to answer at this stage.
-Any questions you have will be noted down and forwarded to the design team, and once the system design is underway and member of the design team will get in touch with accurate answers to your questions.
+What it isn’t – You will likely have many questions for the installer.
+However, until the system is designed and planned, there are some questions the installer cannot answer right now.
+Any questions you have will be written down and sent to the design team.
+Once the system design starts, a member of the design team will contact you with accurate answers.

 Glossary